Avitalrosner/Fat_tissue_analysis/README.md

 3. To receive the output files locally, copy the path to your directory, and paste it in the GTEx.py as shown here:

 ![Path to the directory](./output_files.JPG)

+NOTE - make sure the "/" in the path are correct, should be like in the picture above.

 4. The output:
 2 marker genes files - vis.csv & sub.csv (provided in the repository as well).